 Terminating a business.
 If you terminate your business, you must provide Forms W-2 to your employees for the calendar year of termination by the due date of your final Form 941.
-You must also file Forms W-2 with the SSA by the last day of the month that follows the due date of your final Form 941.
+You also must file Forms W-2 with the SSA by the last day of the month that follows the due date of your final Form 941.
 If filing on paper, make sure you obtain Forms W-2 and W-3 preprinted with the correct year.
 If filing electronically, make sure your software has been updated for the current tax year.

-However, if any of your employees are immediately employed by a successor employer, see Successor/predecessor employers above.
+However, if any of your employees are immediately employed by a successor employer, see Successor/predecessor employers on page 6.
 Also, see Rev. Proc.
 96-57, 1996-2 C.B.
-389 for information on automatic extensions for furnishing Forms W-2 to employees and filing Forms W-2.
+389, for information on automatic extensions for furnishing Forms W-2 to employees and filing Forms W-2.
 You can find Rev. Proc.
-96-57 on page 14 of Internal Revenue Bulletin 1996-53 at www.irs.gov/pub/irs-irbs/irb96-53.pdf.
+96-57 on page 14 of Internal Revenue Bulletin 1996-53 at www.irs.gov/pub/ irs-irbs/irb96-53.pdf.

-Get Schedule D (Form 941), Report of Discrepancies Caused by Acquisitions, Statutory Mergers, or Consolidations, for information on reconciling wages reported on Forms W-2 with amounts reported on and taxes reported on Forms W-2 with amounts reported on Forms 941.
-Form 943, or Form 944.
+Get Schedule D (Form 941), Report of Discrepancies Caused by Acquisitions, Statutory Mergers, or Consolidations, for information on reconciling wages and taxes reported on Forms W-2 with amounts reported on Forms 941, Form 943, or Form 944.

 Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA) makeup amounts to a pension plan.
 If an employee returned to your employment after military service and certain makeup amounts were contributed to a pension plan for a prior year(s) under the USERRA, report the prior year contributions separately in box 12.
-See the TIP above Code D on page 12.
+See the TIP before Code D on page 10.
 You also may report certain makeup amounts in box 14.
-See Box 14-Other on page 14.
+See Box 14-Other on page 12.